How it works

 Growth is broad-based, inflation is contained, credit conditions are loose.
 The system monitors for late-cycle signals that would indicate regime deterioration.

 Most regime models output a single classification.
-RegimeR answers four questions simultaneously — the four questions every portfolio manager asks but most systems leave unanswered.
+RegimeR answers five questions simultaneously — the questions every portfolio manager asks but most systems leave unanswered.

 Question 1